BA (Hons) (The University of Liverpool), MSc with distinction (University of Salford), PhD (The University of Liverpool)

-Joint with Professor Clare Lyonette (Warwick university) and the UK Women's Budget Group, and funded by the Economic and Social Research Council as part of UK Research and Innovation's rapid response to COVID-19, the project asks in what ways working class women are carrying the work burden of the pandemic and what are the urgent policy needs to protect th em, and ensure they are able to continue their critical work.
+Joint with Professor Clare Lyonette (Warwick unliiversity) and the UK Women's Budget Group, and funded by the Economic and Social Research Council as part of UK Research and Innovation's rapid response to COVID-19, the project asked in what ways working class women are carrying the work burden of the pandemic and what are the urgent policy needs to protect them, and ensure they are able to continue their critical work.

 2. 'How is COVID-19 impacting women and menAs working lives in the UKA'

-Joint with Dr Luis Torres and the UK Women's Budget Group, this project examines the social impacts of Covid-19 on the UKAs labour force through a gendered lens to better understand gender inequalities in working lives in the UK.
-It is funded by Health Data Research UK, as part of the rapid funding call to use and enrich the data within the Data & Connectivity National Core Study capability.
+Joint with Dr Luis Torres and the UK Women's Budget Group, this project examined the social impacts of Covid-19 on the UKs labour force through a gendered lens to better understand gender inequalities in working lives in the UK.
+It was funded by Health Data Research UK, as part of the rapid funding call to use and enrich the data within the Data & Connectivity National Core Study capability.

 3. 'Evaluating the work-life balance (WLB) framework: a pilot project to gain insights from Denmark a world leading work-life balanced society'.

-With Lene Hytloft, the project is interrogating and evaluating what 'work-life balance' means as a concept, and if/how how it can be supported, via gaining insights from Denmark.
-It is funded by the Brit ish Academy/Leverhulme Trust and supported by the Department for Business, Energy and Industrial Strategy.
+With Lene Hytloft, the project interrogated and evaluated what 'work-life balance' means as a concept, and if/how how it can be supported, via gaining insights from Denmark.
+It was funded by the British Academy/Leverhulme Trust (RA3159) and supported by the Department for Business, Energy and Industrial Strategy.